Cerebras/csl-examples/tutorials/08-memory-dsd/README.rst

 This example creates three one-dimensional memory DSDs, each of which tells the hardware how to loop over a different array.
-The ``tensor_access`` field specifies an induction variable, a loop bound, and an affine expression to generate various addresses at runtime.
+The ``tensor_access`` field specifies an induction variable, a loop bound, and an affine expression (i.e., a linear function plus a constant) to generate various addresses at runtime.

 The code then uses these three DSDs in a DSD operation (``@faddh``) to store the results of a point-wise addition of two arrays into a third array.
 Other DSD